polyaxon/polyaxon/site/faq/failing-api-calls-inside-experiments.md

 ---

-Polyaxon uses an ephemeral token to authenticate the jobs/experiments before granting client access to other APIs related to the experiment/job, this ephemeral tokens have a TTL with default value (e.g. 3 hours) after which the token gets invalidated, which in turn makes the job/experiment unable to authenticate.
+Polyaxon uses an ephemeral token to authenticate the jobs/experiments before granting client access to other APIs related to the experiment/job, these ephemeral tokens have a TTL with a default value (e.g. 3 hours) after which the token gets invalidated, which in turn makes the job/experiment unable to authenticate.

 ## Use experiment groups to control the concurrency

-You can use experiment groups to only schedule a number of experiments that you know will have enough resources on your cluster to schedule them and run them.
+You can use experiment groups to only schedule some experiments that you know will have enough resources on your cluster to schedule them and run them.

 ## Increase the ephemeral token TTL